NVIDIA/spark-rapids/docs/compatibility.md

 The plugin supports reading `uncompressed`, `snappy` and `gzip` Parquet files and writing `uncompressed` and `snappy` Parquet files.
-At this point, the plugin does not have the ability to fall back to the CPU when reading or writing an unsupported compression format, and will error out in that case.
+At this point, the plugin does not have the ability to fall back to the CPU when reading an unsupported compression format, and will error out in that case.

 ## Timestamps